womenwhogo/wikis/starting-a-chapter.md

 **NOTE: You must identfy as a woman to start a chapter**

 ### Suggested TODOs:
+0. You must identify as a woman to start a chapter.
 1. Create WWG page on meetup.com for your chapter <br>
 Meetup.com charges a fee ($10-$15) per month to use their site. <br>
 If you want to find a sponsor for this but don't know how or are having trouble, please email hello@womenwhogo.org and I (Sarah) will be happy to help. <br>